The time scale of redundancy between prosody and linguistic context: Prosodic Features

 \paragraph{Duration} A word's duration is the difference between its offset (end) and onset (start) times.
-The relationship between word duration and linguistic information has long been studied as a signature of efficiency in communication such that more predictable words are reduced to a shorter duration \citep{jurafsky1998reduction, bell2009predictability, seyfarth2014word,coupe2019different,pimentel-etal-2021-surprisal}.
+The relationship between word duration and linguistic information has long been studied as a signature of efficiency in communication, such that more predictable words are reduced to a shorter duration \citep{jurafsky1998reduction, bell2009predictability, seyfarth2014word,coupe2019different,pimentel-etal-2021-surprisal}.
 Further, elongating a word is a common way to emphasize it, or signal prosodic boundary.
 Duration is thus also highly correlated with pitch and loudness in natural speech, but it can also be used independently to convey meaning, or to compress words of low information content.

-\paragraph{Pause} A word's pause is the time difference between its offset (end) time and the next word's onset (start), being another way to emphasize an important word in context, or to signal phrase boundaries \citep{hawkins1971syntactic}.
-In contrast to phrase boundaries, within the phrase speech tends to be 'connected' such that there are usually no pauses between words; i.e., most pauses are of zero seconds.
+\paragraph{Pause} A pause following a word is the time difference between the word's offset (end) time and the next word's onset (start), being another way to emphasize an important word in context, or to signal phrase boundaries \citep{hawkins1971syntactic}.
+In contrast to phrase boundaries, within the phrase speech tends to be `connected' such that there are usually no pauses between words; i.e., most pauses are of zero seconds (see section \cref{sec:dataset}).

 \paragraph{Prominence}